What is ExpressRoute?

-For more details, see Sharing an ExpressRoute circuit across multiple subscriptions.
+For more information, see Sharing an ExpressRoute circuit across multiple subscriptions.

 Are virtual networks connected to the same circuit isolated from each other?

-No. All virtual networks linked to the same ExpressRoute circuit are part of the same routing domain and are not isolated from each other from a routing perspective.
-If you need route isolation, you’ll need to create a separate ExpressRoute circuit.
+No. From a routing perspective, all virtual networks linked to the same ExpressRoute circuit are part of the same routing domain and are not isolated from each other.
+If you need route isolation, you need to create a separate ExpressRoute circuit.

 Can I have one virtual network connected to more than one ExpressRoute circuit?

 Yes.
-You can link a single virtual network with up to 4 ExpressRoute circuits.
-They must be ordered through 4 different ExpressRoute locations.
+You can link a single virtual network with up to four ExpressRoute circuits.
+They must be ordered through four different ExpressRoute locations.

 Yes.
-If you have not advertised default routes (0.0.0.0/0) or internet route prefixes through the BGP session, you will be able to connect to the internet from a virtual network linked to an ExpressRoute circuit.
+If you have not advertised default routes (0.0.0.0/0) or Internet route prefixes through the BGP session, you can connect to the Internet from a virtual network linked to an ExpressRoute circuit.